Yew Chung International School of Silicon Valley: History

 The first YCIS was established in Hong Kong in 1932.
 Since then, the school has grown to include campuses in Hong Kong, Shanghai, Beijing, Chongqing, Qingdao and Silicon Valley, USA.

 YCIS Silicon Valley opened in 2002 with fewer than 10 students.
 The school currently has an enrollment of over 240 students in Preschool through Middle School.
 Students represent over 40 zip codes in the Bay Area.
 Graduates of YCIS Silicon Valley go on to attend private, public charter and neighborhood schools including: Harker, Castilleja, Nueva, Keys, Girls’ Middle School, Valley Christian, The King's Academy, Bullis Charter, Summit Denali and more.

 In 2011, YCIS Silicon Valley expanded to include a new preschool campus on East Middlefield Road, which is close to the Main Campus at Easy Street.

 In 2014, the addition of portable classrooms at the Main Campus made it possible for the school to add middle school grades.

 Curriculum

 Yew Chung International School of Silicon Valley offers education to students from Preschool (at age 2), Elementary School and Middle School.

-Leadership

-Dr. Betty Chan Po-king is Director of Yew Chung schools, including Secondary, Primary and Early Childhood Education (ECE) Sections.